The latest PR news from the Holmes Report.

 Find the latest global PR and communications jobs from the Holmes Report.
 From internships to account executives or directors.
 See all our PR jobs here.

 Our 2015 Global PR Agencies of the Year are the result of an exhaustive research process involving more than 400 submissions and face-to-face meetings with the best PR firms across North America, EMEA and Asia-Pacific.

 Analysis of all agencies in each category can be accessed via the navigation menu to the right or here.
-Winners are announced at the 2015 Global SABRE Awards, taking place at the Global PR Summit in Miami on the evening of 28th October.
+Winners were announced at the 2015 Global SABRE Awards, at the Global PR Summit in Miami on the evening of 28th October.

 With revenue up by about 15% last year (organic growth in the double digits again), Weber Shandwick continues to outperform most of its multinational peers.
 Its success is the result of a successful effort to combine a new operating system that includes robust research and analytics, the “incite” planning process, an “idea factory,” and content creation capabilities; focused specialization—it’s hard to identify a weakness, with consumer marketing, corporate reputation, public affairs, and healthcare all among the industry leaders; and a culture of genuine collaboration across both disciplines and geographies.